Regis College Post Traditional Programs

 Admissions requirements for Regis University students are outlined in this General Information section of this Catalog under the ‘Regis University Admissions’ heading.

-More specific requirements for the School for Professional Advancement graduate degree programs can be found in this section of the Catalog under the specific graduate degree information.
+More specific requirements for post traditional graduate degree programs can be found in this section of the Catalog under the specific graduate degree information.

 Academic Information